 If you need flavor ideas, restlesschipotle.com may be the ultimate website for that.

 Preheat oven to 350°.
 Line a cupcake pan with liners.

 Whisk the flour, baking powder and salt together in a bowl and set aside.
 Place the butter and sugar in the bowl of a standing mixer and using the whisk attachment beat until the mixture is creamy and very pale in color.
 Add the eggs one at a time, beating between each one.
 Scrape down the sides of the bowl as needed.
 Beat for 3 minutes.
 Add the extract and mix.

 At this point I like to switch to the paddle attachment.
 Add 1/3 of the dry mixture and mix on low speed until just incorporated (When you add it, sprinkle it all over the batter and not just in a clump so it incorporates better).
 Add 1/2 of the milk and gently mix a few seconds.
 Add another 1/3 of the dry mixture and gently mix.
 Add the remaining milk and mix and gently mix.
 Add the remaining dry mixture and mix.
-As you are adding the dry mixture don’t over mix or it will cause the gluten in the flour to develop making the cake rubbery.
+As you are adding the dry mixture don’t over mix or it will cause the gluten in the flour to develop making the cake tough and rubbery.
 There’s a sweet spot between over mixing and under mixing.